elastic/eui/wiki/component-development.md

 ### Testing the component with Kibana

+Note that `yarn link` currently does not work with Kibana.
+You'll need to manually pack and insert it into Kibana to test locally.

-1. In the `eui` folder, run `yarn link` to create the `@elastic/eui` link package.
+1. In the `eui` folder, run `npm pack`.
+This will create a `.tgz` file in your EUI directory.
+At this point you can move it anywhere.

-2. In the `kibana` folder (and potentially the `x-pack` sub-folder as well, if you are working in x-pack code), run `yarn link @elastic/eui` to install the link package you just created.

-3. Start up the Kibana server.

-4. Back in the `eui` folder, run `yarn build`.
-Repeat (just) this step any time you make changes to your EUI component.
+2. In `kibana` you have two choices:
+    * Point your `package.josn` files in Kibana to that file. `"@elastic/eui": "/path/to/elastic-eui-xx.x.x.tgz"` and run `yarn kbn bootstrap`
+    * Alternatively (and often easier), you can just unpack the `.tgz` file and paste its contents into an empty `/kibana/node_modules/@elastic/eui` folder.
+You should do this _after_ you've run `yarn kbn bootstrap`.
+This method avoids having to edit all the various `package.json` files in Kibana if you need to run functional tests.

+If you feel like you're getting the old version, it's often helpful to launch Kibana with `FORCE_DLL_CREATION=true node scripts/kibana --dev` to make sure it doesn't reuse a cached version of EUI

 ## Principles